Rasmussen invariants of Whitehead doubles and other satellites: Geometric proofs of twisting behaviours

-\emph{Proof.} Take again \(J = T_{3,4}^{\# 2}\# T_{-2,3}^{\#5}\), as in the proof of \cref{thm:hpc}.
+Let us now prove \cref{prop:genus-1-knots}, which we restate for the reader's convenience. \genusone* \emph{Proof.} Take again \(J = T_{3,4}^{\# 2}\# T_{-2,3}^{\#5}\), as in the proof of \cref{thm:hpc}.
 Let \(K = D^{J,0}(J)\).
 This knot is obtained from the Hopf plumbing \(\Sigma\) of two unknotted untwisted bands by tying the knot \(J\) into each of the two bands, with framing zero.
 So \(\Sigma'\) and \(\Sigma\) have the same genus and the same Seifert form.
 Since \(\Sigma\) is a genus one Seifert surface of the unknot, it follows that \(K\) has three-genus 1 and Alexander polynomial 1.
 The values of \(\tau\) and \(s_2\) for \(K\) may be computed from \cref{eq:levine} and \cref{eq:levinetheta}, respectively, using that \(\tau(J) = 1\) and \(\theta_2(J) = -4\).
 So we have constructed a knot $K$ as desired.

 The knot $L$ in the second claim may be obtained as a connected sum of $g$~summands, with each summand equal to one of the five knots listed in \cref{table:taus2}, or their mirror images.